Andy-Tatman/BitSet-KeY-Artifact/README.md

 Click away the 'Load Examples' dialogue window.
 You can now load completed proofs (.proof files) or proof goals (.key files) through File->Load in the top left.
 In order to load .proof files, the layout of the directory within the zip must not be changed.

+## New rules
+A number of rules have been added, which can be found in /Edited-BitSet/BitSet.key.
+Many of these rules have been proven to be correct in KeY.
+These completed proofs can be found in /Proofs/Verified-Rules.
+The rules that have not been proven correct are necessary to prove set(int), but are otherwise not used in any proofs.

 # Accessing completed proofs
 Open the KeY executable provided.